 For IT security teams being able to proactively find weak passwords is a high priority.
 Forcing regular password changes for everyone has become ineffective.
-NIST has reset their recommendations admitting that complexity doesn’t really matter any more.
+NIST has reset their recommendations admitting that complexity doesn’t really matter anymore.
 If a complex password was in a breach, it can be just as easily cracked.
 A password should be reset not based on some arbitrary time frame, but rather based on real-world evidence that it has been compromised.
 So finding better ways to identify the weak passwords in real-time and enforcing contextual password updates when they are actually needed will be more effective.

 Employees are Overconfident in Their Security Habits

 “I’m great!”
-Perhaps this a result of Dunning-Kruger Effect?
+Perhaps this a result of the Dunning-Kruger Effect?
 When asked how they rate their personal IT security health awareness and maintenance compared to the rest of their colleagues, people generally think they’re pretty great when their previous answers show they’re probably not.
 The survey revealed: